- FREE $200 onboard spending money

 - FREE Banff Gondola Admission

-This fantastic 12 night rail and cruise combination is one of popular itineraries.
+This fantastic 12 night Canadian Rockies and Alaska cruise and rail combination is one of popular itineraries.
 Enjoy a stay in the beautiful mountain resort of Banff complemented with a rail journey through the rockies where you will discover impressive scenery of waterfalls, forests and snow capped mountains, follow this with a spectacular cruise to Alaska onboard Holland America Line ms Volendam.

 Weekly departures May - September 2018 .
 Call for details.